Danny Chambers

 In order to encourage reporting in veterinary practice, we need to foster a learning culture where vets are admired for admitting their mistakes rather than feeling that their reputation is going to be damaged.

-New initiatives such as Vetsafe from the Veterinary Defence Society allow mistakes, errors and near-misses to be reported confidentially to help the profession understand better how they occur, reduce the likelihood of them happening again, and to support the ‘second victim’ - that is the clinician who has made the mistake.
+New initiatives such as Vetsafe from the Veterinary Defense Society allow mistakes, errors and near-misses to be reported confidentially to help the profession understand better how they occur, reduce the likelihood of them happening again, and to support the ‘second victim’ - that is the clinician who has made the mistake.

 What if things had turned out differently?